L.A. Activist and Businessman Danny Bakewell, Sr., to Receive CSU Honorary Doctor of Humane Letters from CSU Dominguez Hills

 Our faculty members participate in conferences around the world, conduct groundbreaking research, and publish books and journal papers that contribute to their field and highlight their expertise.
-We feature those accomplishments in this section.
-College of Arts and Humanities Nancy Cheever, chair and associate professor of communication co-wrote with Mark Carrier, chair and professor of psychology, Larry Rosen, professor of psychology, “Facebook and Texting … More
+We feature those accomplishments and more in this section.
+College of Arts and Humanities Laura Talamante, associate professor in the Department of History, had her article “Political Divisions, Gender and Politics: The Case of Revolutionary Marseille" published in the March … More

 EVENTS ON CAMPUS